German

 Study Abroad and Internships Abroad

 The Department of German works carefully with students to integrate a period of study or internship experience in Germany, Austria, or Switzerland into their overall academic plans.
 By living in the culture and interacting with native German speakers, students typically return with a much firmer grasp of both written and spoken German as well as a more balanced international perspective.
 Students who have special interests and needs are welcome to investigate other programs and discuss them with the departmental study abroad adviser.
-There are a variety of internal grant and fellowship opportunities for students in German planning on studying abroad or doing an internship in a German speaking country.
+There are a variety of internal grants (departmental and university wide) and fellowship opportunities for students in German planning on studying abroad or doing an internship in a German speaking country.
 Early planning and early application is essential, however.
 Students will find more information here.

 GERMAN 101-1 Beginning German (1 Unit) This sequence offers students a systematic introduction to German language and culture emphasizing reading, writing, speaking, and listening comprehension.
 Prerequisite: None or one year of high-school German or placement test results.